XuewenWangUGA/USAT/README.md

  ## Run USAT

- method 1: Go to the USAT folder, double click the USAT.jar to run
+ method 1: Go to the USAT folder, double click the __USAT.jar__ file to run

+ or

- or mehotd 2 in command terminal, type
+ mehotd 2: to run in command terminal, just type the following command and press the "enter" key

-` java -jar USAT.jar`
+`java -jar USAT.jar`

 🔑 For more information, please read user manual 📗   __USAT_user_manual.pdf__